-7. If you cancel your travel arrangements after paying for the same no refund will be available to you until after we receive the monies from the Principal involved.
-In most cases, fees will be payable for cancellations and in some instances, you may not be able to claim a refund.
+If your travel arrangements are cancelled for any reason (including force majeure) after you have paid, no refund will be available to you until TravelManagers receives the monies from the Principal involved.
+In most cases, the Principal will charge a cancellation fee and in some instances you may not be able to claim a refund.

 Should the price of an airfare, cruise or tour be reduced after you have made payment your right to a refund (if any) is governed by the terms and conditions which apply to the airfare, cruise or tour as determined by the airline, cruise line or tour operator.

-10. Certain countries require that travellers be vaccinated against specific infection and/or diseases.
-TravelManagers strongly recommends that you check with your doctor and the Embassies of countries to which you are travelling to with respect to any health requirements.
+Certain countries and Principals require that travellers be vaccinated against specific infection (including but not limited to COVID vaccinations) and/or diseases.
+TravelManagers strongly recommends that you check with your doctor and the embassies of countries to which you are travelling to with respect to any health requirements.

-11.3 Payment of any excess baggage charges is the Travellers sole responsibility.
+9.3 Payment of any excess baggage charges is the Traveller’s sole responsibility.

 9.4 Carry on baggage is subject to security rules on the carriage of various items.
 It is your responsibility to check with the relevant authorities.